ukma-cs-ssdm-2025/team-bottleneck/docs/requirements/user-stories.md

 ### US-001: Parking Spot Search
 **User Story:**
-As a **driver**, I want to see all available parking spots on the map so I can quickly find a place.
+As a **driver**, I want to see all available parking spots so I can quickly find a place.

 **Acceptance Criteria:**
-- [ ] After entering the address, the system shows available spots.
+- [ ] After choosing the address and prefered time period, the system shows available spots.
-- [ ] Free spots are marked green, occupied — red.
-- [ ] If no spots are available → system shows “No available parking spots” and suggests nearby options.
+- [ ] If no spots are available → system shows “No available parking spots”.

 **INVEST Check:** ✅ Independent, ✅ Negotiable, ✅ Valuable, ✅ Estimable, ✅ Small, ✅ Testable